 Lets just say that I was a little excited to plan, prepare, and throw a party for my 2 year old.
-These pictures will remind her years down the road because I know she won’t actually remember;) When she was 20 months old, we noticed that her baby mumble was more like the tune of a song–Mary had a little lamb to be exact.
+These pictures will remind her years down the road because I know she won’t actually remember;) When she was 20 months old, we noticed that her baby mumble was more like the tune of a song–Mary had a little lamb birthday party to be exact.
 We realized she had heard it over and over when her big sister would plunk it out on the piano.
 She hums/sings it ALL the time, so I thought it would be a fun theme to work around (being right before Easter was QUITE helpful in the lamb category).

 I think of pastels with that song, and I don’t love pastels.
 So I decided to modernize it a bit with the darker pink, blue, and adding a little yellow to the mix.
 I ransacked blog-land for ideas, and I had to narrow them down, there were so many fun options.
 SO grateful for my friends Lorie and Juliet for helping me be decisive with the table arrangement, and for Juliet making the. cutest. litttle lamb cake for us!
 Isn’t she adorable??!!??
 Juliet also made the delicious cupcakes.